 Research Methodology

-To prove the application of standardized widths in Renaissance type Blokland started measuring type by Claude Garamont and Hendrik van den Keere in the collection of the Museum Plantin-Moretus.
+To prove the application of standardized widths in Renaissance type Blokland started measuring type by Claude Garamont and Hendrik van den Keere in the collection of Museum Plantin-Moretus.
 Although this type is attributed to the 16th-, or at latest the 17th-century, it is not possible to be completely sure about the age.
-For dating the C14 technique can’t be applied, because there is simply not enough carbon in the alloys.
-Basically this problem was of limited importance for Blokland’s research, because the idea is that the standardization of the matrices determines the widths of the cast type, but to circumvent it completely type was cast from the original 16th-century matrices.
+The c14 technique cannot be used for dating, because there is not enough carbon in the alloys.
+In principle, this problem was of limited importance for Blokland’s research, because the idea is that the standardization of the matrices determines the widths of the cast type, but to circumvent it completely type was cast from the original 16th-century matrices.

 Focus